ThreeMammals/Ocelot/docs/features/routing.rst

             ],
         "UpstreamPathTemplate": "/",
         "UpstreamHttpMethod": [ "Get" ],
-        "UpstreamHeaderTemplates": {
+        "UpstreamHeaderTemplates": { // !
             "country": "uk",
             "version": "v1"
         }
     }

-In this case the route will be matched only if a request has both headers set to the configured values.
+In this scenario, the route will only match if a request includes both headers with the specified values.

-You can use placeholders in your UpstreamHeaderTemplates in the following way:
+Placeholders can be utilized in your ``UpstreamHeaderTemplates`` as follows:

 .. code-block:: json

     {
-        "DownstreamPathTemplate": "/{versionnumber}/api",
+        "DownstreamPathTemplate": "/{versionnumber}/api", // !
         "DownstreamScheme": "https",
         "DownstreamHostAndPorts": [
                 {